The 7 Most Popular Fitness Questions

 Repetitions are key.
 Weight lifters should do 10-12 reps per muscle of their choice, and the weight used varies based on your fitness level.
 The final repetition is the one to pay attention to.
 If the 10th repetition is difficult, decrease the weight.
 If the 12th repetition is too easy, increase the weight.

-The Center for Disease Control recommends strength training all the major muscles 2-3 times each week.
-Remember to exercise large muscle groups on non-consecutive days (upper body Monday – Wednesday, lower body Tuesday and Thursday).
+The Centers for Disease Control and Prevention (CDC) recommends strength training all the major muscles 2 to 3 times a week.
+Remember to exercise large muscle groups on non-consecutive days.
+For example, you can train the upper body Monday and Wednesday and train the lower body Tuesday and Thursday.

 Are abdominal exercises effective if I want to lose extra fat around my stomach?